barracuda-cloudgen-access/docs/fyde-access-proxy/install-aws.md

 ---
 # Install in AWS

+## Cloudformation Templates

+### ASG with NLB

+- This Cloudformation template contains all the resources and steps needed to deploy Fyde Access Proxy in an ASG behind an NLB

+- The template creates a highly available / self-healing infrastructure with a minimum of 2 EC2 instances that are part of an ASG and sit behind an NLB.
+Required security groups and ports are included.
+The latest AMI for the deployed region is automatically configured, at the date of the deploy

+- Install steps:

+  1. Get a [Fyde Access Proxy enrollment link]({{ site.baseurl }}{% link fyde-enterprise-console/add-fyde-access-proxy.md %}#adding-a-proxy) by creating a new Fyde Access Proxy.
+Since we don't have the Host value yet, please insert a placeholder (e.g. temp.local)

+  2. Create the Cloudformation stack with the Cloudformation template obtained from [https://url.fyde.me/fyde-proxy-aws-cf](https://url.fyde.me/fyde-proxy-aws-cf){:target="_blank"}

+  3. Update the created Fyde Access Proxy Host with the DNS name obtained in the stack output key `NetworkLoadBalancerDnsName`

+  4. Configure access to the desired resources with the security group id obtained in the stack output key `SecurityGroupforResources`

+### ECS on AWS Fargate

+- Coming soon

 ## AMI

 - Fyde Access Proxy AMI is based on the oficial Amazon Linux 2 AMI